 - Politics of the European Union (undergraduate)

-- Qualitative Methods - nVivo (graduate research methods workshop)
+- Qualitative Methods - NVivo (graduate research methods workshop for Politics Department)

 I have also completed different professional development trainings including: